samsquire/ideas4/README.md

 # 253. Modern software towers of complicated Structures and asbtractions obstruct the understanding and optimisation of underlying calculation ordering, understandability and optimisability of software

-Memory management, lifetimes, immutability, garbage collection, mutability, plug and play, data structure growing, hot plugging and arbitrary ordering of operations, parallelism and expandable hierarchies at runtime are elements of the same underlying problem to do with finite space, placement and reactivity to change, at the right time.
+Memory management, lifetimes, immutability, garbage collection, mutability, plug and play, data structure growing, hot plugging and arbitrary (re) and out of ordering of operations, parallelism and expandable hierarchies at runtime are elements of the same underlying problem to do with finite space, placement and reactivity to change, at the right time.
 Often they are cross cutting concerns and implemented as such.

 Think of USB device behaviour and bluetooth pairing behaviour.
 It doesn't always work.